Hindenburg disaster newsreel footage: Fox Movietone

-Filmed by Al Gold (who filmed the fire sequence shown in the newsreel), Larry Kennedy and Deon de Titta.
+The Fox Movietone footage was filmed by Al Gold (who filmed the fire sequence shown in the newsreel), Larry Kennedy and Deon de Titta.
 Gold stated that he was filming the ground crew when the fire started.
 However, the Movietone newsreel shows the ground crewmen catching the ropes early on, and it appears Gold's camera only started to film the fire as the airship's stern touched the ground.
 Kennedy and de Titta were closer to the airship when the fire started and had to run.
 Soundman Addison Tice was present as well, and recorded some of the audio of the disaster.
 Although the explosion sound in the newsreel was simulated, some of the audio may have been from the crash, as someone can be heard saying "you're alright now Al!".

 Universal/Hearst News of the Day

 The Universal cameraman stationed at the air field left early due to the bad weather and went to see a Broadway play.
 However, James J. Seeley filmed the disaster for Hearst's News of the Day and Universal used his footage of the fire for their report.
 Both newsreel companies had taken their own aerial footage of the airship over New York hours before the fire.
 One scene in the Universal reel showing passengers looking out of the windows, was taken from Universal's 1936 newsreel of one of the Hindenburg's previous transatlantic crossings.

 This newsreel is the longest in showing the fire sequence.
-The camera pans upward showing the stern ablaze as the tail drops down and the nose burns like a blowtorch.
-It does not show what is happening below the burning airship as it crashes as the camera focuses more on the fire itself until the bow nears the ground.
+The camera pans upward showing the stern ablaze as it crashes down and the fire burns through the nose like a blowtorch.
+It does not show what is happening below the burning airship when it crashes to the ground as the camera is focused more on the fire itself until the bow nears the ground.
 At this point, navy ground crewmen can be seen walking close to the camera.

-The Hearst News of the Day Newsreel is much rarer than the Universal reel.
-A high quality government archive copy of the Universal version also appeared online (which also includes the Universal Newsreel the wreckage a few days after, and the Pathé newsreel).
+The Hearst News of the Day Newsreel is much less common than the Universal reel.
+A high quality government archive copy of the Universal version also appeared online (which also includes the Universal Newsreel of the wreckage a few days after, and the Pathé newsreel).
 Compared to the Universal edit, the Hearst newsreel has some different shots of the airship over New York and also shows footage of passengers inside the ship from 1936.
 The same narration is used in the Gaumont British News report which uses footage from both Universal/Hearst and Movietone.
 Another redub of the newsreel is the "Victoria Record".